jgrss/geowombat/CONTRIBUTING.md

 - **Code** — bug fixes and features via pull requests (see below).
 For large changes, please open an issue first.

+## AI-Assisted Contributions

+AI tools (e.g. GitHub Copilot, Claude, ChatGPT) are welcome, but the same bar applies as to any other contribution:

+- **You are responsible for your contribution.** Review, understand, and test any AI-generated code before submitting it — please do not open pull requests containing code you cannot explain.
+- **Follow the project conventions** below (formatting, tests, Conventional Commits).
+AI-generated output must pass the same pre-commit hooks and CI.
+- **Disclose significant AI assistance**, e.g. with an `Assisted-by:` or `Co-authored-by:` commit trailer, so review and attribution stay transparent.
+- **Only contribute code you have the right to submit** under the project's MIT license.

+For a fuller policy template, see <https://aipolicy.1mb.dev/>.

 ## Local Install

 ### Install GeoWombat